mampfes/hacs_waste_collection_schedule/doc/ics/detmold_de.md

 ## How to get the configuration arguments

-- Goto <https://abfuhrkalender.detmold.de/> and select your location.
+- Go to <https://abfuhrkalender.detmold.de/> and select your location.
 - Click on `Weitere Information`.
 - Click on `Download ics-Datei (iCal).
 - Right-click on `Download` link and copy link address.